munchy-bytes/SchemaMapper/README.md

 ## Configuration database (release v1.0.0)

+### The configuration database will be removed in newer releases since it is replaced by a classes to be more abstract

 The configuration database is an SQL compact 4.0 database that contains four tables:

 - **DataTypes:** Supported data types for destination columns *(Until now only nvarchar (Text))*